VanshikaSingh/Coffee-List/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.
 Data is managed via NgRx Store.
-HTTP request is dispatched via NgRx Effects
+HTTP request is dispatched via NgRx Effects.
-Added breakpoint for mobile and desktop
+Added breakpoint for mobile and desktop.
-Used Bootstrap as the UI Framework
+Used Bootstrap as the UI Framework.
-Used ngx-pagination module to implement pagination in the app Used NgRx Selector for retreiving data from the Stroe Applied OnPush ChangeDetection
+Used ngx-pagination module to implement pagination in the app.
+Used NgRx Selector for retreiving data from the Stroe.
+Applied OnPush ChangeDetection.

 ## Development server